jackblandin/jackblandin/content/paper_summaries/zhou-li-2018.md

 summary = "By embedding a probabilistic model checking inside AL, propose a novel counterexample-guided approach that can ensure safety while retaining performance of learnt policy."
 +++

+### Summary
+By embedding a probabilistic model checking inside AL, propose a novel counterexample-guided approach that can ensure safety while retaining performance of learnt policy.

 ### Source
 [Zhou, Weichao, and Wenchao Li.
 "Safety-aware apprenticeship learning."
 International Conference on Computer Aided Verification.
 Springer, Cham, 2018.](https://link.springer.com/chapter/10.1007/978-3-319-96145-3_38)